 Got Your 6 is a collective impact campaign that works to bridge the civilian-military divide.
 It unites the entertainment industry and the federal government with top national veteran-focused nonprofits to ignite a new conversation in America.
 The campaign’s efforts shift cultural perceptions, so that veterans and military families are perceived as leaders and civic assets.

 The Got Your 6 campaign is a collaborative initiative organized and run by Be the Change, Inc., (BTC) a nonprofit public charity recognized by the IRS as tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
 (View the IRS tax-exempt designation letter for Be the Change, Inc.) Got Your 6 is a campaign of BTC.
 BTC is responsible for the planning, management, and support of the campaign.
-BTC is responsible for staffing the campaign (including providing the Managing Director and other directly employed staff) and coordinating and maintaining contracts with consultants.
+BTC is responsible for staffing the campaign (including providing the Executive Director and other directly employed staff) and coordinating and maintaining contracts with consultants.
 BTC is also responsible for all financial aspects of the campaign.
 The BTC Board of Directors provides governance for the Got Your 6 campaign, in close coordination with the advice and recommendations of the nonprofit partners and entertainment industry supporters of Got Your 6.

 Be The Change, Inc.